Luffy03/Large-Scale-Medical/README.md

 | VoComni_L       |   290M |    [Download](https://huggingface.co/Luffy503/VoCo/resolve/main/VoComni_L.pt?download=true)    |
 | VoComni_H       |   1.2B |    [Download](https://huggingface.co/Luffy503/VoCo/resolve/main/VoComni_H.pt?download=true)    |

-We download checkpoints of other methods from [SuPreM](https://github.com/MrGiovanni/SuPreM) for comparison (Thanks for their great efforts!).
+We download checkpoints of previous methods from [SuPreM](https://github.com/MrGiovanni/SuPreM) for comparison (Thanks for their great efforts!).

+**Summary**: We spend over 10000 GPU hours for evaluation on 50+ tasks.
+Seems that among all previous methods, [SuPreM](https://github.com/MrGiovanni/SuPreM) is the best and also the only one that can achieve overall improvements.
+You can try them in [Downstream](Downstream).

 The path of pre-trained models should be organized as:
 ```